ManticoreGamesInc/platform-documentation/src/references/script_debugger.md

 ## Overview

-Sometimes when writing code, it doesn't always behave as expected.
-Those unexpected results can lead to parts of your game being broken for your players, and potentially ruin the experience.
-Spending time looking for those errors in a script can be very time consuming.
-This is where the **Script Debugger** in **Core** can help narrow down where in the script the error occurred.
+The **Script Debugger** can help narrow down which lines of code have issues or bugs by allowing creators to pause script execution and move specifically through different lines of **Core** Lua scripts.
+Spending time looking for issues or bugs in a script can be very time consuming.
+This is where the **Script Debugger** in **Core** can help narrow down where in the script there are issues or bugs.

-## What is a Script Debugger?

-The **Script Debugger** in **Core** is a tool used to examine the state of a game while it is running.
-The **Script Debugger** can be set to pause the game at specific points in a script by setting **breakpoints**, so that values of variables and objects can be inspected.
-Using the **Script Debugger**, allows you to step through your scripts slowly to determine where an issue may be in a game.

-There are different ways that a game can be debugged to find issues (also know as **Bugs**).
-A common way is to use the `print` function to print out to the **Event Log**, however, this can be a slow process when more complex errors occur in a game, so using a debugger could save a lot of time.
+A common way to debug a game to find issues or bugs, is to use the `print` function to print out values to the **Event Log**.
+An advantage of using the **Script Debugger** is the whole game state can be debugged.
+When using the `print` method, values that get printed, need to be thought about in advanced.

 ## Opening the Script Debugger